Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

 \subsection{Gramophone}

-The idea behind the gramophone is to have a special pink piece which is translated horizontally by motions of one lane and translated vertically by motions of another lane; see Figure~\ref{fig:gramophone-idea} for an illustration.
+The gramophone works when only translations of the pieces are allowed.
+It works in fact also when rotations are allowed, but we will use the swing in that case since the gramophone requires non-polygonal features of the container or the pieces.
+The idea behind the gramophone is to have a special pink piece which is translated horizontally by motions of one lane and translated vertically by motions of another lane; see \Cref{fig:gramophone-idea} for an illustration.
 Therefore, the placement of the piece in a sense encodes two variables at once.
-The pink piece has a corner $c$ which is bounded from above by a curve, and that induces a dependency between the two lanes, translating to an inequality of the variables represented by the lanes.
+The pink piece has a corner~$c$ which is bounded from above by a curve, and that induces a dependency between the two lanes, translating to an inequality of the variables represented by the lanes.
 The name is chosen since motion of one lane makes the pink piece trace and ``read'' the curve and thus act as the stylus of a gramophone.

 The inequality can be changed by choosing another curve bounding the corner $c$.
-We can therefore make gramophones for both inequalities $x\cdot y\leq 1$ and $x\cdot y\geq 1$, which are called $\leq$-gramophones and $\geq$-gramophones, respectively.
-A gramophone either needs the boundary of the container or the boundary of one of its pieces to have a curved segment.
-If the boundary of the container is curved, we call it a \emph{curved} gramphone and otherwise it is a \emph{polygonal} gramophone.
-Therefore, there are in total four variants of the gramophone, but we will never use the polygonal $\geq$-gramophone.
-A gramophone for the inequality $x\cdot y\leq 1$ can be realized with polygonal container boundary and convex curved pieces ( \convexcurved~).
-However, in the gramophone for the inequality $x\cdot y\geq 1$, we need non-convex curved pieces if the container has to be polygonal.
+We can therefore make gramophones for inequalities $(x+1)\cdot (y+1)-1\geq 0$ and $-(x+1)\cdot (y+1) + 1\geq 0$, which correspond to the regions on one side of a hyperbola.
+We could also have chosen a circular arc or another well-behaved curve.
+The curved arc is part of the boundary of the container $\cont$, so the reduction leads to an instance of the problem \pack\convexpolygon\curved\translation, but as we will see, we can also obtain an instance of the problem \pack\curved\polygon\translation\ by introducing a curved piece instead of using a curved container boundary.

-In the following, we will first show that indeed the gramophone allows us to encode the constraints that we intend.
-Then we describe in more detail how to turn the principle into a gadget that can be installed in our framework.
+In the following, we will first explain the principle in more detail.
+Then we describe how to turn the principle into a gadget that can be installed in our framework.